dgp1130/HydroActive/README.md

 *   Defining public component properties is _much_ more idiomatic in the class based approach.
 *   Weird that signals don't directly compose each other in the functional approach.
-    Since we can't assume all components are built with Hydrator or use signals, we also can't assume other components can use them.
+    Since we can't assume all components are built with HydroActive or use signals, we also can't assume other components can use them.
 Requires unboxing and re-boxing data in unintuitive and likely non-performant ways.
-    *   Maybe it's worth having an API which assumes the other element is built with Hydrator.
+    *   Maybe it's worth having an API which assumes the other element is built with HydroActive.
 Just need to make sure there are alternative approaches when that's not true.
 *   Functional approach requires more boilerplate to expose data with manual getters and setters.
 In the class approach, `public` just works.
 *   Functional approach is much more conducive with the imperative context API.
 However